 When selecting cleaning supplies for your futon seat, make sure they are appropriate for the type of fabric used on the furniture piece.
 For example, if you have leather futon seats you will need a more specialized leather cleaner than is needed for other materials like cotton or linen fabrics.

 Additionally, read all labels carefully before using any chemical-based product; some chemicals may be too strong for certain fabrics so it’s important to use caution when selecting products suitable for your specific fabric needs.
+And be cautious against free couch.

 Frequently Asked Questions